kragniz/community-level-image-sharing/community-level-v2-image-sharing.rst

 Image discovery
 ~~~~~~~~~~~~~~~

-Community images will be displayed in an image listing when the visibility:w
+Community images will be displayed in an image listing when the visibility
 filter is set to ``community``. ::

     GET /v2/images?visibility=community